Bamaga: Amenities

 St Stephen's Catholic Church is in Lui Street.
 It is within the Thursday Island Parish of the Roman Catholic Diocese of Cairns.

 Tourism

 Muttee Heads is a fishing/camping spot with access to Jardine River mouth and is 30 km west on Cairns road.

 Medical

-The Bamaga Hospital as an establishment has five medical doctors and 14 nurses who can capably handle most cases presented.
+As at 2020, Bamaga Hospital as an establishment has five medical doctors and 14 nurses.